joaopedrovbs/tapFi/README.md

 ## How to use it

 - For flashing the `firmware` into the board visit [here](https://github.com/joaopedrovbs/tapFi/tree/master/firmware).
-- To assemble your a device like tapFi, see [here](https://github.com/joaopedrovbs/tapFi/tree/master/hardware).
+- To assemble a device like the `prototype tapFi`, see [here](https://github.com/joaopedrovbs/tapFi/tree/master/hardware).
-- To run the Point of Sale created for interfacing with tapFi see [here](https://github.com/joaopedrovbs/tapFi/tree/master/webapp).
+- To run the `Point of Sale created for interfacing with tapFi see [here](https://github.com/joaopedrovbs/tapFi/tree/master/webapp).

 ## Security